Frank Rizzo: Police commissioner

 Rizzo joined the Philadelphia Police Department (PPD) in 1943, rising through the ranks to become captain of the 19th district.
-In 1967, Rizzo was appointed commissioner by Mayor James H. J. Tate.
+In 1967, Rizzo was appointed commissioner by Mayor James Tate.
 Through various challenges, racial divisions in particular, facing the city, Tate continued to support Rizzo as police commissioner.
 He was boisterous and brooding, particularly to media.
-A biography of Rizzo, with an introduction written by future police commissioner John Timoney, recounted: "Of one group of anti-police demonstrators, he is reported to have said, 'When I'm finished with them, I'll make Attila the Hun look like a faggot.'"
+A biography of Rizzo, with an introduction written by future police commissioner John Timoney, recounted: "Of one group of anti-police demonstrators, he is reported to have said, 'Just wait: After November, you'll have a front row seat because when I'm finished with them, I'll make Attila the Hun look like a faggot.'"
 A reporter who covered the Rizzo years, Andrea Mitchell, recounted routinely brutish behavior at the force as part of a broad pattern of Rizzo bravado.

 Rizzo resigned as commissioner in 1971 to run for mayor.